briansworth/dev/_posts/2019-5-11-PowerShell-Windows-Routing.md

 <p>
   Most environments are probably going to use hardware routers for this kind of thing.
-  For our small virtual lab in the future, it should be possible to a virtual router / firewall to get a more realistic environment.
+  For our small virtual lab in the future, it should be possible to deploy a virtual router / firewall to get a more realistic environment.
 </p>